ZhenYangIACAS/WeTS/README.md

 |English2Chinese      |15,769|1000  |1000 |
 |Chinese2English      |21,213|1000  |1000 |

+For corpus in each direction, the data is organized as:
+*direction*.*split*.src: the source-side sentences *direction*.*split*.mask: the masked translation sentences, the placeholder is "<MASK>" *direction*.*split*.tgt: the predicted suggestions, the test set for English2Chinese has three references for each example

+*direction*: En2De, De2En, Zh2En, En2Zh
+*split*: train, dev, test
 ### Models
 ---------
 We release the pre-trained NMT models which are used to generate the MT sentences.